nsbruce/usrp-emi-prototype/README.md

 ### System Requirements

-The basic system requirement is to provide $\approx$100 Hz frequency resolution over the full bandwidth.
+The basic system requirement is to provide $\approx$ 100 Hz frequency resolution over the full bandwidth.

 ### System Performance